solid-contrib/information/documentation/learning-linked-data.md

 409 Conflict

-Note that update operation (which does a PATCH operation) is specified by solid to be atomic, in that it will either complete both deletion and insertion, or it will fail and do nothing.
+Note that update operation (which does a PATCH operation) is specified by Solid to be atomic, in that it will either complete both deletion and insertion, or it will fail and do nothing.
 If the server is not able to delete the statements, for example because someone else has just deleted them first, then the update must fail with a 409 conflict.
 In that case, the web app will typically beep or turn pink and back out the user's attempted change in the UI.

 DELETING RESOURCES